seL4/camkes-tool/libsel4camkes/docs/ps_io_ops_t.md

 <https://github.com/seL4/camkes-tool/blob/master/libsel4camkes/src/io.c>

 The CAmkES `ps_io_fdt_t` interface for providing access to a flattened device tree (FDT) uses node information made available in the component's address space during system initialisation.
-CAmkES hardware connectors register a CapDL FDT fill-frame that causes the FDT (which is passed into CapDL loader by seL4 during startup) to be copied into the component's address space.
+CAmkES hardware connectors register a CapDL FDT content frame that causes the FDT (which is passed into CapDL loader by seL4 during startup) to be copied into the component's address space.
 The CAmkES `ps_io_fdt_t` interface returns a reference to this FDT.

 ## `ps_interface_registration_ops_t`